Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/installing_dependencies/install_midokura/install_midokura_installation/_index.md

 +++
-title = "Install MidoNet for Eucalyptus" weight = 10
+title = "Install MidoNet for Eucalyptus" weight = 30
 +++

-This topic shows how to install Midokura Enterprise MidoNet for use in your Eucalyptus cloud.
+This topic shows how to install MidoNet for use in your Eucalyptus cloud.

 ## Install the MidoNet Cluster on the Cloud Controller (CLC)
-This topic describes how to install the MidoNet Cluster.MidoNet Cluster services provide a means to manage MidoNet functions that MidoNet agents (Midolman) are unable to perform on their own.
+This topic describes how to install the MidoNet Cluster.
+MidoNet Cluster services provide a means to manage MidoNet functions that MidoNet agents (Midolman) are unable to perform on their own.
 MidoNet Cluster services include state synchronization of VxLAN gateways and the MidoNet REST API.
-A MidoNet v5 deployment requires at least one MidoNet cluster node, and since it replaces the MidoNet API webapp (which was hosted by tomcat in MidoNet v1 series), it must be co-located on the CLC host machine in Eucalyptus deployments.
+A MidoNet v5 deployment requires at least one MidoNet cluster node, and it must be co-located on the CLC host machine in Eucalyptus deployments.
 For security reasons, the MidoNet REST API is accessed only on the CLC (localhost interface).

 **To install the MidoNet Cluster on the CLC**